Bang Energy: History

 The brand's founder is a supporter of president Donald Trump, and has donated $250,000 to America First Action, a super PAC endorsed by Trump.
 Bang has been the subject of controversy for its attendance at Turning Point USA conferences, including a stunt in which the brand's marketers fired cash out of a "money cannon" towards the audience.
 The company also drew criticism for its response to the COVID-19 pandemic, ordering employees to attend a mandatory in-person meeting, a "dance party" promoting their Redline Noo-Fusion product, without proper social distancing or security protocols.

 Products

-As of June 2025, Bang Energy has ten flavors available:
+As of Feb 2026, Bang Energy has eleven flavors available: